trustedlogin/docs/docs/Client/hooks.md

 ### `trustedlogin/{namespace}/vendor/public_key/website`

 :::caution
-Only use this filter if the `vendor/website` setting is not the same as the website where the TrustedLogin Vendor plugin is running.
+Only use this filter if the `vendor/website` setting is not the same as the website where the TrustedLogin Connector plugin is running.
 :::caution

-If the `vendor/website` setting and the website running the TrustedLogin Vendor plugin are not the same, use this filter.
+If the `vendor/website` setting and the website running the TrustedLogin Connector plugin are not the same, use this filter.

 For example, if the `vendor/website` setting is `https://www.parentcompany.com` but TrustedLogin is running on